 The Front Porch Project of MaineSupportive Communities & Strong Families Prevent Child Abuse & NeglectThe Front Porch Project® is a community initiative based on the belief that everyone can - and should - become more aware of how to help support children and families in their community.
 In the workshop, you will explore how to build relationships by connecting with others in times of need or stress, foster the idea that it's okay to ask for and receive help in stressful times, learn how to be most helpful to other caregivers without causing harm, and empower yourself to feel confident in offering support.
-Specifically, this training teaches you to:
+Specifically, this webinar teaches you to:

 - Increase your awareness of the importance of prevention in helping to protect children and support families.